runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 ### High fae
 High fae are incredibly powerful shapeshifters capable of taking any number of forms at will.
-High fae are effectively immortal due to their shapeshifting magic, and generally have no 'true' form, although often have a preferred form.
+They are effectively immortal due to their shapeshifting magic, and generally have no 'true' form, although often have a preferred form.
 High fae are quite rare, and most are from the age of the Ældar, before the modern fae tribes were formed, and as such are rather different than modern fae.

 Unlike the High 'jinn who regularly live among modern 'jinn, High 'fae rarely take part in modern 'fae society.